SEO for accountants will create a dependable source of new business for your accountancy business.

 Right now, where does most of your new business come from?
 I have two main sources – referrals and Google search via search engine optimisation.

 For me and other businesses, the absolute best is referrals.
 The problem I have with referrals is that they cannot be scaled or relied on.
 Day to day, month to month, I prefer a source of new business that is predictable.

-I found my new accountant while searching for information on cross border VAT between the UK and Ireland, and what I needed to do when invoicing US clients.
-The accounting company website I found had a lot of blog posts on VAT.
+I found my new accountant while searching for information on cross border VAT between the UK and Ireland and what I needed to do when invoicing US clients.
+The accounting firm’s website I found had a lot of blog posts on VAT.
 What I read convinced me to engage their services rather than figure it all out myself.

 Do you target certain markets?
-Construction companies, start-ups, retail, engineering companies, e-commerce, mature business, or all local companies – you get the idea.
-Is your accountancy firm based around Xero or Kashflow, do you really need to meet your clients?
+Construction companies, start-ups, retail, engineering companies, e-commerce, mature businesses, or all local companies – you get the idea.
+Is your accounting firm based around Xero or Kashflow, do you really need to meet your clients?

 Are you a forensic accountant?
 A specialist in VAT, corporate finance, family businesses, tax, payroll, or do you offer cost or project accountancy services?

 Or do you have a mix of clients, but they are all based in one area?

 The answers to these questions will influence your accountancy’s digital marketing techniques.

 I worked with Accountant Online, an Irish accountancy practice.
 Over the space of three years, the practice grew from 6 full-time employees to over 60 and from 400 visitors a month from Google to over 20,000 per month.
 They are specialized in the business startup niche.